Tony118g/captured/README.md

 * ##### Tour Search Bar
     * On the tours page, a search bar is displayed at the top.
     * Users are able to use this to search for tours by title and location.
-    * Once a user has input a query into the search bar, the relevant results are presented underneath.
+    * Once a user has inputted a query into the search bar, the relevant results are presented underneath.
     * If no results are found, a message is presented to inform the user.

     ![The tour search bar](documentation/readme-images/tour-search-bar.png)